Required and Elective Coursework for NGG Students

 NGG 573 CORE III: Systems Neuroscience

 NGG 573 CORE III: Systems and Integrative Neuroscience.
 This course provides an introduction to what is known about how neuronal circuits solve problems for the organism and to current research approaches to this question.
 Topics include: vision, audition, olfaction, motor systems, plasticity, and oscillations.
 In addition, the course aims to provide an overview of the structure of the central nervous system.
 A number of fundamental concepts are also discussed across topics, such as: lateral inhibition, integration, filtering, frames of reference, error signals, adaptation.
 The course format consists of lectures, discussions, readings of primary literature, supplemented by textbook chapters and review articles.
 Offered Spring semester.
-Course Directors: Yale Cohen and Maria Geffen.
+Course Directors: Franz Weber and Maria Geffen.

 NGG CORE IV: Seminar-Related Journal Club